-After the head frame is in place, you will be transferred to our excellent team in the Scanning Centre so that your planning images can be done.
-This requires a short outside journey between buildings through a public area in a wheelchair and you will be offered blankets etc to ensure this journey is comfortable and safe.
+After the head frame is in place, you will be transferred to the imaging centre so that your planning images can be done.
+This involves a short journey between buildings and the radiographers will ensure that your are comfortable during this.
 Planning is usually based on magnetic resonance imaging (MRI) scans or occasionally computed tomography (CT) scans.
 This imaging is required to determine the exact size, shape and position of the target in the brain.

 Your scanning session may last for up to 45 minutes, and may involve an injection of contrast dye to enable the best possible scan quality.

-Once your scan is complete, you will be taken back our newly refurbished day case rooms where you can have light refreshments and a rest.
-During this time, the Physicist along with a Radiologist uses a specially designed computer system to calculate a precise and accurate treatment plan based upon your scans.
+Once your scan is complete, you will be taken back to your room where you can have light refreshments and a rest.
+During this time, the Medical Physicist along with a Consultant Neuro Radiologist uses a specially designed computer system to calculate a precise and accurate treatment plan based upon your scans.

 Once your treatment plan is complete and all necessary checks have taken place, the actual treatment can start.
 The treatment is similar to having a scan, and you will be lying down with your head frame supported to ensure that you are sufficiently still.

 During the treatment you will be awake and be able to communicate with the Treatment team through an audio and video connection.
 If necessary, breaks can be introduced into the treatment process to ensure your comfort whilst you are treated.

 When your treatment is complete, the head frame will be removed and you will be returned to your room to rest.
 Some patients experience a mild headache or some minor soreness at the points where the head frame was attached, but most report no problems.